=

 The Recording: Composition

 Composition positioned Boullt in direct dialogue with fusion royalty.
 Featuring Mahavishnu Orchestra violinist Jerry Goodman, Dream Theater keyboardist Derek Sherinian, and virtuoso drummer Atma Anur, the album demonstrated compositional authority at the highest level.
+Validated not only by high-profile collaborations, but by its critical reception, earning a 93/100 from Jazz.com and placement on numerous countries’ ‘Best of 2007’ lists.
 Historian Walter Kolosky declared: ‘if any music is a product of the Mahavishnu legacy…this is it! (with Zeppelin and Shakti thrown in) Very enjoyable and well done.’

 Industry Validation and Global Recognition

-Allan Holdsworth feature: Guitar Player Magazine (GP June 2004) commissioned Boullt to author ‘How to Play Like Allan Holdsworth’.
-The feature was later anthologized in The Guitar Player Book (GP Oct 2007), the magazine’s 40-year retrospective.
+Allan Holdsworth feature: Guitar Player Magazine (GP June 2004) commissioned Boullt to author the definitive ‘How to Play Like Allan Holdsworth’ analysis.
+The significance of this work was later immortalized in The Guitar Player Book (2007)—the magazine’s 40-year retrospective—anchoring Boullt’s contribution as a permanent part of the global guitar canon.

-Billboard Era: From 2008-2012, Billboard.com maintained dedicated artist and album pages for Boullt and Composition—four-year algorithmic placement alongside Led Zeppelin and Mahavishnu Orchestra in genre association.
+Billboard Era: From 2008-2012, Billboard.com maintained dedicated artist and album presence for Boullt and Composition—and placement alongside Led Zeppelin and Mahavishnu Orchestra in genre association.

 Major Artist Consideration (2010): Eddie Coralnick (Allan Holdsworth’s former manager) facilitated a feature on nationally syndicated The Fusion Show (WCSB/Cleveland).
 In 2010, Brian Rohan (music attorney for Grateful Dead, Janis Joplin, Santana, Aerosmith) conducted an hour-long interview with Boullt for a major touring role—an opportunity that underscored the reach of the project.